eiramlan/DNAPoly/README.md

 ### Usage
 1. Start Jupyter Notebook: jupyter notebook
-2. Open the notebook file: [filename].ipynb
+2. Open the notebook file: n_contruct.ipynb
 3. Follow the instructions in the notebook to run the program.

 ### License